claytronics/meld/debug/README.txt

              It is really only applicable to use block@<node#> to specify which block you are referring to.

+       VIII.
+SIMULATION DEBUGGING

+           -When in simulation debugging mode, before your type run into the debugger, you must first press 'r' within the simulation to let the simulation know to start.
+Then you can tell the system to unpause.
+           -if you add a block while the system is paused, it will not show up until the next time you type run or continue

+           There are only specified names that will work for sense and action:
+                 sense:  'tap','accel','shake'
+                 action: 'red','orange','yellow'... (only VM colors)

 ********************************************************************************
 C.  HOW THE DEBUGGER IS IMPLEMENTED
 ********************************************************************************